 - Set up Windows 2008, Microsoft SQL Server, Exchange, and SharePoint Server to run with DPM

-- Configure Protection Groups and Custom Volumes
+- Set up Storage Pools and Custom Volumes

-- Define tape library circulation and administration
+- Plan tape library rotation and management

-- Optimize backup and restoration performance
+- Maximize backup and recovery performance

-Additional DPM-related Support Available from Progent
+Other DPM-related Support Services Available from Progent